 2. Zojirushi NHS-10 6-Cup (Uncooked) Rice Cooker

-Zojirushi is pretty much the go-to household brand for appliances for most of us, so it would not do to not have their NHS-10 6-Cup (Uncooked) Rice Cooker on our list of the best.
+Zojirushi is the go-to household brand for appliances for most of us, so it would not do to not have their NHS-10 6-Cup (Uncooked) Rice Cooker on our list of the best.
 Spoiler alert: it is brilliant.

-Now before we begin, we have to get one of the main deterrents out of the way.
+Before we begin, we have to get one of the main deterrents out of the way.
 And that would be the price.
 We end up paying quite the premium for these goodies from Zojirushi.
 But if you ask us, they are worth the premium.
 We get an unparalleled level of performance across the entire lifetime of the unit.

-Let us talk feature; it has everything, everything you would expect of a rice cooker commanding a premium.
+Let us talk features; it has everything you would expect of a rice cooker commanding a premium.
 You can make everything from grits to polenta.
 And you can also make cakes.
 Did not expect that, did you?
 We could not believe it either.
 Now to the construction, the steamer itself is made out of stainless steel.

 It is pretty durable, and it should see quite a few years of making rice and steaming those dumplings.
 Also, it is food-safe, and we can also use it to reheat a variety of dishes.